maatlabs/zk-rosetta/README.md

 </div>

-zk-rosetta is a cross-ecosystem catalog of zero-knowledge-related protocols.
-Each entry maps to a spec/proposal, a normalized status, the cryptographic primitive it exposes, and its relationships to entries in other ecosystems, so that one primitive can be read across the conventions of different chains.
-The catalog currently spans Ethereum, Bitcoin, Solana, Zcash, Filecoin, and Starknet, with cross-ecosystem equivalence clusters for shared primitives such as BLS12-381 (Ethereum, Solana, Filecoin) and Poseidon (Zcash, Filecoin, Starknet).
+ZK Rosetta is a cross-ecosystem catalog of zero-knowledge protocols.
+Each entry maps to a spec or proposal, a normalized status, the cryptographic primitive it exposes, and its relationships to entries in other ecosystems, so that one primitive can be read across the conventions of different chains.
+The catalog spans the Ethereum, Bitcoin, and Solana base layers, the major ZK-native chains (Zcash, Filecoin, Starknet, Mina, Aleo, Penumbra, Namada, Midnight), the zkEVM rollups (Aztec, zkSync Era, Scroll, Polygon zkEVM, Linea, Taiko), and the cross-rollup RIP standards track, with cross-ecosystem equivalence clusters for shared primitives such as BN254 (the SNARK-verification curve shared by Ethereum, Solana, Aztec, and every catalogued zkEVM), BLS12-381 (Ethereum, Solana, Filecoin, Namada), and Poseidon (Zcash, Filecoin, Starknet, Mina, Aleo, Penumbra).

-zk-rosetta never authors cryptography.
-It catalogs protocol specs/proposals and links to audited implementations where they exist, recording where they do not; it does not implement, fork, or vendor any verifier, primitive, or curve operation.
+This project never authors cryptography.
+It catalogs protocol specs or proposals and links to audited implementations where they exist, recording where they do not; it does not implement, fork, or vendor any verifier, primitive, or curve operation.

 ## Repository layout